 Will the respondent be arrested for rape if I get a sexual assault protective order?

 For this reason, it is important to contact an attorney before filing a protective order.
-It is also important to review your statements before court and make sure you are consistent with each one.
-Court can be stressful, especially is your abuser is present.
+It is also important to review your statements before the court and make sure you are consistent with each one.
+Court can be stressful, especially if your abuser is present.
 The more you review your statement before court, the better prepared you will be.

 Also note, it is OK to say you don’t remember something if you really don’t remember it.
 Attorneys in court may ask you for many details that you cannot remember.
 It is better to say you don’t remember than to try and guess.